 You can move seats from a reservation to vacant seats in the same or a different performance.
 It doesn’t have to be the whole reservation, but the number of new seats has to be the same as the number of seats being released.
 And the new seats coming into the reservation have to be allocated to the box office before you can make the swap.
 See the note at the bottom for important limitations on when you can swap.

-- Make sure the seats you want to move into the reservation are allocated to the box office.
+- Make sure the seats you want to move the reservation to are allocated to the box office.

-- Select the seats you want to take out of the reservation.
+- Select the seats you want to move the reservation from.

 - If you’re swapping with a different performance, select the desired performance in the calendar.
 Otherwise, if you’re just moving the reservation to different seats in the same performance, go on to the next step.